Masaya Morita: 2024–25 season: First national title

 Yoshida/Morita started the season by competing at the 2024 CS Nebelhorn Trophy, where they finished in fifth place.
 Going on to make their Grand Prix series debut, the duo finished ninth at the 2024 NHK Trophy.

 In late December, Yoshida/Morita won the national title at the 2024–25 Japan Championships.
 They were subsequently named to the Four Continents and World teams.

 Going on to compete at the 2025 Asian Winter Games in Harbin, China, Yoshida/Morita won the gold medal.
 They subsequently competed at the 2025 Four Continents Championships in Seoul, South Korea, finishing in eighth place.

 At the 2025 World Championships in Boston, Massachusetts, United States, Yoshida/Morita placed twenty-second in the rhythm dance, only 0.40 points from qualifying for the free dance segment.

 Selected to compete for Team Japan at the 2025 World Team Trophy, Yoshida/Morita placed sixth in all segments of the ice dance event and Team Japan won the silver medal overall.
 Following the event, the team added Scott Moir, Madison Hubbell, and Adrián Díaz to their coaching team.

+2025–26 season: Olympic team event silver and second national title

+Yoshida/Morita opened their season by finishing sixth at the 2025 CS Kinoshita Group Cup.
+They then went on to compete at the final Olympic qualifying event, the 2025 Skate to Milano.
+Yoshida/Morita finished seventh overall and were named as the third alternates for the 2026 Winter Olympic ice dance team.